 The day before Christmas was our usual party at The Pink Store where we enjoyed the famous margaritas, danced, and ate too much.
 On Christmas Day, we had a nice potluck supper at the campground – lots of good food, wine & company.

 My month at the LoW-HI Ranch ended on 12/29.
-Robert & I were planning to go up to Silver City for a week, but SW New Mexico was having a cold snap and we decided to flee the cold weather – temps were down to 14 at night and frozen hoses to deal with – and go to Double Adobe Campground in McNeal, AZ, a few miles from Bisbee.
-The drive was about 4 hours – we followed each other to the new site to continue our rv adventures together.
+Robert & I had planned to go up to Silver City for a week, but SW New Mexico was having a cold snap and we decided to flee – temps were down to 14 at night and there were frozen hoses to deal with.
+We headed to Double Adobe Campground in McNeal, AZ, a few miles from Bisbee.
+The drive was about 4 hours – we followed each other over to continue our rv adventures together.
 In the afternoon the temperature was 60-something and we sat out in t-shirts enjoying the sunshine and watching quail run around the campground near our rigs.